corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/updating-network-parameters.md

 - updating
 - network
 - parameters
-title: Updating the network parameters
+title: Updating network parameters
 ---

-# Updating the network parameters
+# Updating network parameters

 The initial network parameters can be subsequently changed through an update process.
 However, these changes must first be advertised to the entire network to allow nodes time to agree to the changes.